Cycling in perfect weather, exploring stud farms, Norman history, and cycling onto St. Brigid's land.

-The forecaster proudly proclaimed we are in grip of Atlantic regime.
+The forecaster proudly proclaimed we are in grip of the Atlantic regime.
 I am old enough to know what that means in Ireland.

-A succession of weather fronts line up out there, somewhere in Atlantic, and take turns sweeping in from the west.
-Wind, rain and short days make long-term planning difficult.
+A succession of weather fronts line up out there, somewhere in the Atlantic, and take turns sweeping in from the west.
+Wind, rain, and short days make long-term planning difficult.
 My bike is rested up in the hallway and like the dog, makes me feel guilty each day we don’t get out and about.
 So, when I saw at last crisp blue sky one morning, I seized the opportunity and cycled out to explore the countryside of North Kildare.

 This area is often overlooked by visitors as they head straight for sea cliffs and mountainous areas to the west.
 I remember in school teacher explained that Ireland was shaped like a great big saucer with high parts around the rim and a flat plain in middle.

 Kildare stretches toward the middle; it’s landlocked and there are few hills.
-However, it would be a mistake to underestimate beauty and depth of this great county.
+However, it would be a mistake to underestimate the beauty and depth of this great county.
 Winter cycling can be an ever-changing experience.
-One minute you’re pushing along in shelter of hedgerows and next you’re battling swirling wind from across fields.
+One minute you’re pushing along in the shelter of hedgerows and next you’re battling swirling wind from across fields.

 At times you need sunglasses to deal with low sun and later you need lights to deal with dark skies.
-Sometimes you feel too warm and regret many layers you have on, while other times chill wind passes through all attempts at insulation.
+Sometimes you feel too warm and regret the many layers you have on, while other times chill wind passes through all attempts at insulation.

 Today was none of these.
 Today was perfect.
 Perfect light, no wind, and a long road to explore.

-This is the land of horse and Kildare is known throughout the equestrian world as a quality location for breeding stud farms.
+This is the land of the horse and Kildare is known throughout the equestrian world as a quality location for breeding stud farms.
 Foals born in leafy pastures of north Kildare are destined for future Derbies in Epsom and Churchill Downs.

-These were my thoughts as I passed through townland of Moyglare.
-On each side, double fencing and manicured trimmings of elite stud farms remind me of wealth and nobility associated with this part of the country.
+These were my thoughts as I passed through the townland of Moyglare.
+On each side, double fencing and manicured trimmings of elite stud farms remind me of the wealth and nobility associated with this part of the country.

 It is a quiet time, mares in their winter jackets left to graze and build strength, no doubt carrying within future hopes for Melbourne Cup or Prix de l’Arc de Triomphe.
-I too was racing along in high gear; my shadow bouncing alongside and low light of sun bringing texture to every surface.
+I too was racing along in high gear; my shadow bouncing alongside and the low light of the sun bringing texture to every surface.
 I was in the zone.

-Further on I pulled up and looked back; he stood there in the middle of road satisfied with his work.
+Further on I pulled up and looked back; he stood there in the middle of the road satisfied with his work.
 I smiled at him and he still looked angry.
 In a field nearby, I noticed a donkey observing scene - both ends of the equestrian spectrum on the same road.

 This part of Ireland was once known as Pale.
-Centuries ago it was where most of Normans lived protected by a fortified ditch that kept them safe from wild Irish tribes.
+Centuries ago it was where most of the Normans lived protected by a fortified ditch that kept them safe from wild Irish tribes.

-They had come to Ireland in the 12th century and over years, integrated so well they were said to be ‘more Irish than Irish themselves’.
-Gerald FitzGerald was the most powerful man in Ireland and acted as King’s Deputy at time of Henry VIII.
+They had come to Ireland in the 12th century and over years, integrated so well that they were said to be ‘more Irish than Irish themselves’.
+Gerald FitzGerald was the most powerful man in Ireland and acted as King’s Deputy at the time of Henry VIII.
 That was until he was called over to London for being ‘seditious’ and stripped of office.

-His son, known as Silken Thomas because of fancy clothing is worn by his guard, went into a rage and marched on Dublin to declare rebellion.
+His son, known as Silken Thomas because of the fancy clothing worn by his guard, went into a rage and marched on Dublin to declare rebellion.
 Henry responded by sending an army and Thomas and other FitzGeralds were eventually taken and executed.

 Where the grass grows in middle you need to be cautious.
 My bicycle is a hybrid, somewhere in between a racer and a mountain bike.
 It can take some uneven surfaces, but it’s not built for the rough stuff.
 Eventually, I come to join a road and head north to take the wide loop around to Maynooth.
-There is a gradual hill and I must work harder to stay pace.
-I had left Kildare and was now in County Meath, Royal County, so named because of famous high kings of Tara.
-I came to wonderful sign: this way for St Bridget’s.
+There is a gradual hill and I must work harder to stay the pace.
+I had left Kildare and was now in County Meath, Royal County, so named because of the famous high kings of Tara.
+I came to a wonderful sign: this way for St Bridget’s.